Premium Central Asia

 Today is a long travel day, including a border crossing back into Kazakhstan.
 Wake up early this morning and grab a window seat if you can – the scenery is entertainment in itself!
 You’ll make a few stops along the way for photos and to stretch your legs, including at Sharyn Canyon – often referred as the little brother of the Grand Canyon in the Unites States, wind and water have shaped this spectacular canyon with different shapes and colours.
 Go on a short hike to the bottom of the canyon, seeing some incredible viewpoints along the way.
 After, continue to Almaty.
 When you arrive, freshen up at the hotel then head out for a traditional dinner with your group to toast to an amazing adventure.
 (B/L)

 With no further activities planned, your trip comes to an end after breakfast this morning.
-If you want to continue your trip in Central Asia and discover more along the Silk Routes, then why not check out our Premium Uzbekistan trip.
 If you need to organise additional accommodation, just get in touch with your booking agent ahead of time.
 (B)

 Trip Inclusions